barryosull/barryosull.com/contents/articles/2018-06-10-styles-of-collaboration.md

 In my mind, everyone is a leader, so if you notice that the team is stuck in an ineffective mode, attempt to switch them out of it.
 (The twitter thread linked above has some great advice on how to switch from competitive to connective, have a read through so you're better prepared).

 For myself, I'm going to pay more attention to how I communicate and I'm going to encourage those on my team to do the same.
-Ultimately, it'll about working together to be effective.
+Ultimately, it's about working together to be effective.